A decadent, warming bowl of Vegan Beer and Cheese Soup is a rich, creamy, and satisfying supper on its own or as a side dish!

 - In the bottom of a soup pot or Dutch oven, heat the olive oil on medium high heat, and saute the garlic, onion, carrot, and celery until all of the veggies soften, about 8 minutes.

 - Add the vegetable broth and beer, and bring to a simmer.
 Reduce heat to medium low, and cook, stirring frequently, for 15 more minutes (up to 30, if you want to cook out more of the alcohol), uncovered.

-- Add the Daiya, nutritional yeast, and worcestershire sauce to the pot.
-Bring everything to a simmer on high, then immediately reduce the heat to medium low, stirring constantly, until the cheese begins to melt, about 5 minutes.
+- Add the vegan cheddar, nutritional yeast, and Worcestershire sauce to the pot, and stir until the cheese begins to melt.
 The cheese won’t be totally melted at this point.
 Don’t panic!

-- Taste, and season with the salt and pepper.
+- Taste, season with the salt and pepper, and serve.